WordPress/gutenberg/blocks/rich-text/README.md

 ### `isSelected: Boolean`

-*Optional.* Whether to show the input is selected or not in order to show the formatting contros.
+*Optional.* Whether to show the input is selected or not in order to show the formatting controls.

 ### `keepPlaceholderOnFocus: Boolean`